tecladocode/web-dev-bootcamp/curriculum/section03/lectures/01_how_websites_work/README.md

 The browser has to send additional requests to the server for all of these resources, just like it did for the HTML document itself.

+JOSE: could we put an example here of loading a page that has a few images, to bring the point home that one request is needed per resource?

 While these additional resources download, the browser behins constructing a model of the site's structure, and starts painting content to the browser window.
 Once this painting is complete, and all of the site resources have finished downloading, we're left with a complete web page.

 ## This course